reacton-js/creaton/README.md

 <br>

-The service property *$state* is used to access the state object.
+The special property *$state* is used to access the state object.
 Using this property, you can get or assign a new value to the state, as shown below:

 ```
 hello.$state.message = 'Web Components'
 ```

-To update the component content based on the new state, the service method *$update()* is used, as shown below:
+To update the component content based on the new state, the special method *$update()* is used, as shown below:

 ```
 hello.$update()